ankitbansal/ethereum_blockchain/README.md

 5. Verify solc --version, verify geth version

 # Create contract
-Create a folder named contracts
+Create a folder named contracts <p>
-Create a file names rating.sol and define the contract format Generate go code for this using abigen -sol rating.sol -pkg contracts -out rating.go This will generate go code for our contract that we will use to interact with network Before moving further, we should verify that contract working properly.
-Let's define a rating_test.go and write a unit test.
+Create a file names rating.sol and define the contract format <p>
+Generate go code for this using <p>
+  abigen -sol rating.sol -pkg contracts -out rating.go <p>
+This will generate go code for our contract that we will use to interact with network <p>
+Before moving further, we should verify that contract working properly.
+Let's define a rating_test.go and write a unit test. <p>

 # Deploy contract